United States of America

 Healthcare in the USA is of high quality, however, it is insanely expensive

 For emergency care, call 911 or head to the nearest urgent care department.
-If you need non-emergency help during your visit, you can head to a local ‘clinic’ or ‘psychian’.
+If you need non-emergency help during your visit, you can head to a local ‘clinic’ or ‘phsychian’.
 Just make sure you call your insurance first for a recommendation, as they might only cover treatment costs from certain places.
 An appointment will cost $50-100, with extra charges for any tests or x-rays.
 So again, get travel insurance!

 Pharmacies can be found everywhere and will sell a range of over-the-counter and prescription drugs.